Tawny Man trilogy: Fool's Errand

 The start of the trilogy finds Fitz in his mid-thirties, living in a cottage with the wolf Nighteyes and his adopted son Hap.
 Visitors to his home include the Fool, who prompts him to recount memories of life away from society, as well as the minstrel Starling, who shares his bed on occasion.
-In remembrance of old times, Fitz proceeds on a hunt with Nighteyes and the Fool; it however ends with Nighteyes' collapse, a first sign in the book of the wolf's aging body.
-Fitz heals him with the Skill, bringing the wolf back from the brink of death, and nearly dies himself, but is saved by the Fool.
+In remembrance of old times, Fitz proceeds on a hunt with Nighteyes and the Fool; however, it ends with Nighteyes' collapse, a first sign in the book of the wolf's aging body.
+Fitz heals him with the Skill, bringing the wolf back from the brink of death.
+Fitz nearly dies himself; however, he is saved by the Fool.
 He is also visited by Chade, who requests his help training prince Dutiful in the Skill; Fitz however refuses, preferring the quietness of life away from the crown.

 Fitz eventually returns to Buck at the behest of his son Hap, who wishes to apprentice in the town.
 He becomes unwittingly embroiled in a quest to find the prince, who has disappeared, and tracks him to a distant estate filled with strange hunting cats.
 Fitz eventually realizes that the prince is Witted and bonded to a cat; he further discovers that while the animal has the body of a cat, it is controlled by its previous Wit-partner, who moved to the cat's body in violation of its desires.
 The prince's capture was engineered by a group of Witted called the Piebald, who seek to overthrow the Farseer throne by force.
 Fitz, the Fool and Nighteyes stand against the Piebald, but suffer injuries; Fitz breaks away with the prince using a series of Skill-pillars and defeats his captors.

 On a wintry night, Fitz shares a Wit-dream with Nighteyes where the wolf bounds away alone to hunt in the snow; awakening, he finds that Nighteyes has passed away.
 Distraught, he returns to Buck.